 Jane Walentas is the artist behind historic Jane's Carousel, in DUMBO's Brooklyn Bridge Park.
 The ride is an American classic from the famed Philadelphia Toboggan Company, built in 1922 for a park in Ohio and then auctioned off in 1984 to Jane, who led a painstaking and personal restoration of the ride that took more than two decades.
 Today it resides inside an acrylic jewel box designed by Jean Nouvel and is dramatically situated for magnificent views from the Brooklyn waterfront.

 The borough's Prospect Park Carousel first spun its magic in Coney Island way back in 1912.
 It's got 53 hand-carved horses and a menagerie of other animals like a lion, a giraffe and even a couple of dragons, whichwere originally crafted by famed carousel designer Charles Carmel.
 Moved north into Prospect Park in the 1950s, it was restored to its original glory in 1990.

 A touch of Paris, meanwhile, can be found in Bryant Park on Le Carrousel, one of the latest additions to the City's carousel inventory.
 Designed to complement the park's French classical style, the ride was custom designed and built in Brooklyn and installed in the park in 2002.
 This kid-size carousel is on the petite side, with just 14 animals, and instead of the usual carnival calliope music it features French cabaret songs.
 Zut alors!

 Watching the Wheels

-Construction has begun on the New York Wheel, Staten Island's entry in the world’s tallest observation wheel sweepstakes (it will best Vegas' High Roller by about 100 feet).
-But there's a very worthy consolation prize for those unwilling to wait.
+Construction was begun—though has halted—on the New York Wheel, Staten Island's would-be entry in the world’s tallest observation wheel sweepstakes (it's projected height will fall short of Dubai's).
+But there's a very worthy consolation prize.
 For almost 100 years, the Wonder Wheel has towered over Coney Island, providing riders with some stunning views and surprising scares too.
 This Ferris wheel on steroids has eight stationary cars that rise 150 feet for some spectacular vistas of the City and the Atlantic Ocean.
 But the real thrills are found in the 16 swinging cars that move along twisty tracks, making this landmarked ride uniquely fun.